 Measuring Employee Productivity: Key Steps And Best Practices

 Employee productivity is a crucial aspect of any successful organization.
-It refers to the efficiency and effectiveness with which employees perform their tasks and contribute to the overall goals of the company.
+It refers to the efficiency and effectiveness of employees performing their tasks and contributing to the company’s overall goals.

 Measuring employee productivity allows businesses to identify areas of improvement, optimize workflows, and ensure that resources are utilized optimally.